ndelvalle/nakatoshi/README.md

 $ cargo run -- -help
 ```

 Note: `Cargo run` creates an unoptimized executable with debug info.
+When testing
-When testing the speed/throughput of the application, be sure to `cargo run --release` to get the best performance from the application.
+the speed/throughput of the application, make sure to use `cargo run --release`.

-Adding parameters in this context looks like `cargo run --release -- -f somefile.txt -i`